britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Signatures {#signatures}

-RAINS supports multiple signature algorithms and hash functions for signing assertions for cryptographic algorithm agility {{?RFC7696}}.
-A RAINS signature algorithm identifier specifies the signature algorithm; a hash function for generating the HMAC and the format of the encodings of the signature values in Assertions, Shards, Zones, and Messages, as well as of public key values in delegation objects.
+RAINS supports multiple signature algorithms and hash functions for signing Assertions for cryptographic algorithm agility {{?RFC7696}}.
+A RAINS signature algorithm identifier specifies the signature algorithm; a hash function for generating the HMAC and the format of the encodings of the signature values in Assertions and Messages, as well as of public key values in delegation objects.

 RAINS signatures have five common elements: the algorithm identifier, a keyspace identifier, a key phase, a valid-since timestamp, and a valid-until